 If you are considering marriage and have children from a previous marriage or relationship, you might want to consider a

 Prenuptial Agreement.
-As a local Binghamton Attorney, I have had extensive experience drafting Prenuptial Agreements.
-Make an appointment to discuss whether an agreement before marriage if right for you.607-722-8272
+As a local Binghamton Attorney, I have extensive experience drafting Prenuptial Agreements and PostNuptial Agreements.
+Make an appointment to discuss whether an agreement before marriage is right for you.
+Flat Rate Fees for Prenuptial Agreements.

 Return to Binghamton Divorce Lawyer Home Page